Heat content for Gaussian processes: small-time asymptotic analysis: Preliminaries

 represents the first exit time of $X$ from the domain $D$.
 Since $D$ is an open set and $X$ is right-continuous at 0, it follows that $\tau^X_D>0$ $\P_x$-a.s.\ for any $x\in D$.
-The \textit{spectral heat content} for the Gaussian process $X$ at time $t\in(0,1]$ is defined by
+The \textit{spectral heat content} and the \textit{regular heat content} for the Gaussian process $X$ at time $t\in(0,1]$ are defined by